Red rot of sugarcane

 Distribution

 The disease was first described from Java by Went in 1893.
 It is widely distributed throughout the sugarcane-growing countries of the world.
 Red rot of sugarcane is prevalent in all the cane-growing states of India.
-The disease was very widespread and virulent in North Bihar and Eastern part of the United Provinces during 1939 and 1942.
+The disease was very widespread and virulent in North Bihar and the eastern parts of the United Provinces during 1939 and 1942.
 It was so destructive that it almost whipped out the sugarcane plantations in these areas and threatened the sugar industry.

 Symptoms